jbcoe/value_types/DRAFT.md

 ## Appendix C: Design choices, alternatives and breaking changes

-The table below shows the main design components considered, the design decisions made, and the cost and impact of alternative design choices.
+The table below shows the main design components considered, the key design decisions made, and the cost and impact of alternative design choices.
 As presented in this paper, the design of class templates `indirect` and `polymorphic` has been approved by the LEWG.
 The authors have until C++26 is